riccardobarbatti/mandelbrot-go/README.md

 # Mandelbrot

 The term Mandelbrot set is used to refer both to a general class of fractal sets and to a particular instance of such a set.
-In general, a Mandelbrot set marks the set of points in the complex plane such that the corresponding Julia set is connected and not computable.

-"The" Mandelbrot set is the set obtained from the quadratic recurrence equation
+The Mandelbrot set is the set obtained from the quadratic recurrence equation

 Let’s take the recursive formula